ibm-cloud-docs/containers/cs_cli_install.md

     ```
     {: pre}

-    The {{site.data.keyword.containershort_notm}} plug-in is displayed in the results as container-service.
+    The {{site.data.keyword.containerlong_notm}} plug-in is displayed in the results as container-service.

 4.  {: #kubectl}To view a local version of the Kubernetes dashboard and to deploy apps into your clusters, [install the Kubernetes CLI ![External link icon](../icons/launch-glyph.svg "External link icon")](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
 The prefix for running commands by using the Kubernetes CLI is `kubectl`.